sulfikaralijun/sulfikaralijun/README.md

 🚀 I am Junior Fullstack Developer and Technology Enthusiast.

 🎓 Currently, I am focused on learning Web Development, with specific experience in Front End Development.
-My interests include Web Development, Artificial Intelligence, Android Development, Data Science, and Mathematics.
+My interests include Web Development, Mobile Development (Flutter), and Mathematics.

 💻 The tools and programming languages I commonly use include HTML, CSS, and Javascript, as well as the ReactJs and Tailwind libraries.
 I rely on Visual Studio Code for my projects.